-AU zoning classification permits single-family residences and agricultural uses on 2.5 acre lots, with a minimum lot width and depth of 150 feet.
+The current AU zoning classification permits single-family residences and agricultural uses on 2.5 acre lots, with a minimum lot width and depth of 150 feet.
 The minimum house size in AU is 750 square feet.
-The AU classification also permits the raising/grazing of animals, fowl and beekeeping.
+The AU classification also permits the raising/grazing of animals and plants nurseries.